McvCar/simple-code/template/readme-en.md

 -1.
 TS / JS code prompt function is better than vsode, and supports module code prompt introduced by import / require

 -2.
-Built in creator.d.ts file, Cocos API prompt out of the box, support TS / JS
+Support cross file prompt of function name in game project

 -3.
-Support cross file prompt of function name in game project
+Support variable reference location search and jump

 -4.
-Support variable reference location search and jump
+Support **Ctrl+click** to jump to the file location of object member declaration

 -5.
-Support **Ctrl+click** to jump to the file location of object member declaration
+Support JSON / JS / TS document format

 -6.
-Support JSON / JS / TS document format
+Remember to open the code before closing the creator, restart the creator to recover the code tag, and quickly enter the last working state;

 -7.
-Remember to open the code before closing the creator, restart the creator to recover the code tag, and quickly enter the last working state;

--8.
 Support [**Ctrl+Shift+O**] function jump...
 Other dozens of functions are the same as vscode, so I will not introduce them one by one

--9.
+-8.
 Support to import user-defined XXXX_ Api.d.ts code declaration file,

 Usage: put the d.ts declaration file to the root directory of the project (at the same level as the assets folder), and then restart creator

+-9.
+JS code function jump / prompt conversion function reaches the level of webstorm editor

 -10.
-JS code function jump / prompt conversion function reaches the level of webstorm editor
+Add rainbow bracket plug-in

 -11.
-Add rainbow bracket plug-in
+VIM mode supports multiple cursors

 -12.
-VIM mode supports multiple cursors

--13.
 Support **Ctrl+Shift+y** to open the console and input commands

 *Note: for large projects, it is recommended to change the compilation trigger mode to manual